-Pope blesses Marian icon in support of campaign to console Christians in Syria
+Pope blesses Marian icon in support of campaign for Christians in Syria

 ON THE FEAST OF THE ASSUMPTION, Pope Francis blessed 6,000 rosaries earmarked for suffering Syrian Christians; on Sept.
 15, 2019, these rosaries were distributed in Catholic and Orthodox churches throughout Syria.
 That same day, the Pope blessed a Marian icon that will travel the country.